pinoycodecamp/ebooks/README.md

 ## ACCESS ALL OUR APPS AND EBOOKS
-For only **Php499** you will get access to all our source code in Javascript, Angular, React, Java, and Springboot.
+PROMO!!!
+Only for the first **25 users**, pay only **Php499** instead of **Php999** to get access to all our source code in Javascript, Angular, React, Java, and Springboot.
 Plus you will get more ebooks.
 **Contact us on our FB page for more details**.

 ## RULES